 In Progress

-*This number includes enrollments subsidized by ARPA dollars, state grants and reduced fee scholarships from Recreation.
-In 2021, when no ARPA funding was used to support the program, there were 5,680 enrollments.
+*Enrollments subsidized by ARPA dollars, recreation funds and philanthropic donations.
+In 2021, when no APRA funding was used to support the program, there were $5,680 enrollments.

 In Progress